 Lunar New Year is upon us, and the celebrations in Brisbane are in full swing.
-This year, Lunar New Year takes place on Wednesday, January 29, and there’s a slew of cool things to do around Brisbane to celebrate the Year of the Snake, from traditional lion dances, colourful festivals and more.
+This year, Lunar New Year takes place on Tuesday, February 17, and there’s a slew of cool things to do around Brisbane to celebrate the Year of the Horse — traditionally associated with energy, ambition and forward momentum — from traditional lion dances, colourful festivals and more.

 BrisAsia Festival